Certified Phlebotomy Technician Jobs in USA with Visa Sponsorship

 Do phlebotomy technician jobs qualify for H-1B sponsorship?

-Basic phlebotomy positions typically don't qualify for H-1B sponsorship as they're considered skilled trades rather than specialty occupations.
+Basic phlebotomy positions typically don't qualify for H-1B visa sponsorship as they're considered skilled trades rather than specialty occupations.
 However, roles requiring specialized knowledge in laboratory operations, blood banking, or quality assurance may qualify if they demand at least an associate degree in medical laboratory technology or related field.

 What degree do I need for H-1B sponsorship as a phlebotomy technician?